ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     A corner made up of two Line entities (entity 7 and 9) and an Arc (entity 8).

-When customising a Motor-CAD geometry with Adaptive Templates, it is much simpler to modify the geometry when corner rounding is **disabled**.
+When customising a Motor-CAD geometry with Adaptive Templates, it is much simpler to modify the geometry when corner rounding is **not selected**.
 This is because there will be fewer entities forming the regions (such as the rotor pocket and magnet regions).
 It is recommended to set the **Corner Rounding (Rotor Lamination)** and **Corner Rounding (Magnets)** parameters on the **Input Data -> Settings -> Geometry** tab to **None (default)**.